MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     6 │ NANCY A     80016      84656.0 │
     =#

-We can then answer our initial inquiry, *which employees are paid more than the average for their department?*
+We just need to add a `filter` to answer our initial inquiry:
+*which employees have a salary that is higher than the average for their department?*

     @query chicago begin
         employee